Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

+The aforementioned analysis does not involve the third training step and RSS.
+As shown in Table~\ref{tab:mAP}, although it only brings $0.14\%$ mAP improvement in the second training stage, the RSS makes it possible to conduct the third training step.
+Without the association loss, we obtain $65.13\%$ as an mAP after the final step, but $\mathcal L_{asso}$ can make further improvement.

-The association loss is adopted in the third training stage, where $sp=1$ assuring the training data is highly associated.
-Without the association loss, we obtain $65.13\%$ as an mAP after fine tune, but $\mathcal L_{asso}$ can make further improvement.
-In consideration of the employed NMS, there are three parameter settings for computing association loss, i.e., confidence threshold $\theta$, IoU threshold, and top $k$ retained boxes.
+The association loss is adopted in the third training step, where $sp=1$ assuring the training data is highly associated.
+In consideration of the employed NMS, there are three parameter settings for computing the association loss, i.e., confidence threshold $\theta$, IoU threshold, and top $k$ retained boxes.
 Because of the NMS, the number of retained boxes is relatively insensitive, and the IoU threshold could be consistent with that in the inference phase.
-Thus, the major implication of $\mathcal L_{asso}$ is $\theta$, which indicates what kind of objects need to be involved.
-In this experiment, we set $k=75$ to explore the impact of $\theta$.
+Thus, the major implication of $\mathcal L_{asso}$ is $\theta$, which indicates what kind of objects should be involved.
 As depicted in Fig.~\ref{fig:asso}, the mAP generally decreases as $\theta$ increasing.
-Overmuch invalid boxes are considered when $\theta=0.01$, whereas the $\mathcal L_{asso}$ gradually loses efficacy as $\theta$ increasing.
+That is, overmuch invalid boxes are considered when $\theta=0.01$, whereas the $\mathcal L_{asso}$ gradually loses efficacy as the decrease of involved objects.
 Hence, taking into account almost all positive samples, $\mathcal L_{asso}$ is the most effective when $\theta=0.1$.
-Consequently, the TSSD achieves $65.43\%$ as an mAP.
+Consequently, the multi-step training brings $0.8\%$ mAP improvement, and the TSSD achieves $65.43\%$ in mAP.